carbocation/interpose/README.md

 	//Using Negroni's Gzip functionality
 	middle.Use(middleware.NegroniGzip(gzip.DefaultCompression))

+	// Now call middleware that can manipulate the HTTP body

+	// Define the router.
+Note that we can add the router to our
+	// middleware stack before we define the routes, if we want. router := mux.NewRouter()
+	middle.UseHandler(router)

+	// Configure our router
+	router.HandleFunc("/{user}", func(w http.ResponseWriter, req *http.Request) {
+		fmt.Fprintf(w, "Welcome to the home page, %s!", mux.Vars(req)["user"]) })

+	// Define middleware that will apply to only some routes greenMiddle := interpose.New()

+	// Tell the main router to send /green requests to our subrouter.
+	// Again, we can do this before defining the full middleware stack. router.Methods("GET").PathPrefix("/green").Handler(greenMiddle)

+	// Within the secondary middleware, just like above, we want to call anything that
+	// will modify the HTTP headers before anything that will modify the body greenMiddle.UseHandler(http.HandlerFunc(func(rw http.ResponseWriter, req *http.Request) {
+		rw.Header().Set("X-Favorite-Color", "green")
+	}))

-	// Now we will define a sub-router based on our love of the color green
+	// Finally, define a sub-router based on our love of the color green
 	// When you call any url such as http://localhost:3001/green/man , you will
-	// also see an HTTP header sent called X-Favorite-Color with value "green" greenRouter := mux.NewRouter().Methods("GET").PathPrefix("/green").Subrouter()
+	// also see an HTTP header sent called X-Favorite-Color with value "green" greenRouter := mux.NewRouter().Methods("GET").PathPrefix("/green").Subrouter() //Headers("Accept", "application/json")
+	greenMiddle.UseHandler(greenRouter)

 	greenRouter.HandleFunc("/{user}", func(w http.ResponseWriter, req *http.Request) {
 		fmt.Fprintf(w, "Welcome to the home page, green %s!", mux.Vars(req)["user"]) })

-	greenMiddle := interpose.New()
-	greenMiddle.UseHandler(greenRouter)
-	greenMiddle.UseHandler(http.HandlerFunc(func(rw http.ResponseWriter, req *http.Request) {
-		rw.Header().Set("X-Favorite-Color", "green")
-	}))
-	router.Methods("GET").PathPrefix("/green").Handler(greenMiddle)

 	http.ListenAndServe(":3001", middle)
 }